- Launch of full-scale Stacks mining.

 - Launch of community elections for App Mining App Reviewers.

-- Release of Gaia storage upgrade, making Gaia more decentralized and censorship-resistant.
+- Release of Gaia storage upgrade, making Gaia even more decentralized and censorship-resistant.

 - Release of anonymous analytics API to report on app usage, growth, and retention.

-- Release of core consumer utility apps for Blockstack ID such as ID management, address book, and file explorer.
+- Release of core consumer utility apps for Blockstack ID such as profile management, address book, and file explorer.